Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: The Constrained Matrix Factor Model

-The second benefit is that the partially constrained matrix factor model is able to identify matrix factors whose dimensions are completely explained by the pre-specified constraint matrices.
-Specifically, $\bF_{11,t}$ represents the factor matrix with row and column factors affecting the observed matrix-variate in the way as specified by the constraints $\bH_R$ and $\bH_C$ completely.
+The second benefit is that the model is able to identify the factors corresponding to the pre-specified constraint matrices and their inherit interpretation.
+That is, $\bF_{11,t}$ represents the factor matrix with row and column factors affecting the observed matrix-variate time series in the way as specified by the constraints $\bH_R$ and $\bH_C$ completely.
 Consider the multinational macroeconomic index example.
 If $\bH_R$ is built from the country classification information, how the rows in $\bF_{11,t}$ affect the observations can be completely explained by the country groups instead of individual countries and the row factors in $\bF_{11,t}$ have a clearer interpretation related to the classification.
 In many practical applications, researchers are interested in obtaining specific latent factors related to some domain theories and use these specific factors to predict future values of interest as guided by domain theories.
-For example, in the yield curve example in Appendix \ref{appendix:constraints}, economic theory implies that the level, slope, and curvature factors affect the observations in the way specified by, for example, $\bH_R = [\bh_1, \bh_2, \bh_3]$, where $\bh_1=(1,1,1,1,1)'$, $\bh_2=(1,1,0,-1,-1)'$, and $\bh_3=(-1,0,2,0,-1)$.
-Then the estimation method in Section \ref{sec:estimation} is capable of isolating $\bH_{R_1} \bR_1 \bF_{11,t} \bC_1' \bH'_{C_1}$ and correctly estimating the loadings and the specified level, slope, and curvature factors in the constrained spaces.
-Thus, the constrained factor model can serve as a method to identify and isolate specific factors suggested by domain theories or prior knowledge.
+For example, in the yield curve example in Section~\ref{sec:constraints}, economic theory implies that the level, slope, and curvature factors affect the observations in the way specified by, for example, $\bH_R = [\bh_1, \bh_2, \bh_3]$, where $\bh_1=(1,1,1,1,1)'$, $\bh_2=(1,1,0,-1,-1)'$, and $\bh_3=(-1,0,2,0,-1)$.
+Then the estimation method in Section \ref{sec:estimation} is capable of isolating $\bH_{R_1} \bR_1 \bF_{11,t} \bC_1' \bH'_{C_1}$, hence correctly estimating the loadings and the specified level, slope, and curvature factors in the constrained spaces.
+As a result, the constrained factor model can serve as a method to identify and isolate specific factors suggested by domain theories or prior knowledge.